Bryn Hall, Ashton-in-Makerfield

 Bryn Hall, also called Brynne Hall, is situated in Bryn Park, Ashton-in-Makerfield, Greater Manchester.

 History

 Old Bryn Hall

-The Ashton in Makerfield seat of the Gerard family was Bryn Hall, in their estate Bryn Park, Ashton in Makerfield.
+The Ashton-in-Makerfield seat of the Gerard family was Bryn Hall, in their estate Bryn Park.
 Brynne Hall became the seat of the Gerard family by the marriage of William Gerard to the daughter and sole heiress of Peter de Brynne in 1250.
+In 1564 it was the birthplace of Jesuit John Gerrard.
 The estate is now used for arable purposes, although part of it has been used for the Landgate housing development.
 It has been suggested that the site of the Old Hall should be excavated to find the remains of the house; however, the landowner has dug it up.